‘stitch by stitch, circle by circle, weaving is like the creation of life, all things are connected”. Auntie Ellen Trevorrow 2003

 ‘Colour has driven my work for years and now I have discovered my ideal form and media - woven raffia.
 The quote I have used from Auntie Ellen Trevorrow resinates when I am weaving; I draw my inspiration from the vibrant colours of the natural world.
 Weaving has become my passion in life and I continue to learn and develop my work’.

-Helen is currently working in a series of three-dimensional sea creatures, drawing on enlarged photographs of minute creatures such as plankton.
+Helen is currently working on a series of three-dimensional sea creatures, drawing on enlarged photographs of miniscule creatures such as plankton.
 Helen lives and works in St Kilda.

 Please contact Storehouse to discuss our Helen Philipp pieces.